 Must Read: 15 Winter Festivals In India You Must Attend

-Surajkund Mela tickets price usually stays between INR 50/- to INR 200/- every year.
+Surajkund Mela 2020 ticket price will mostly stay between INR 50/- to INR 200/- according to the trend.
 The ticket prices for the upcoming mela is as follows:

 Weekdays: INR 120/- per person